javier-jaime/SynthAI/README.md

 * Semantic Context is Key
 * Trust is the Currency

+Welcome to the Loopy Era,
-Next Step: To make a Collaborative Knowledge Management System.
+the next step is to build a Collaborative Knowledge Management System, with your help of course.